src-bin/substrate-docs/www/src-bin.com/substrate/manual/architecture.md

 It seems like Substrate should express an opinion on how DNS domains and load balancers are organized.
 The truth, though, is that these decisions are more tightly tied to how traffic enters your network than how that network is laid out.

-If you have a single service that "fronts" all your other services then buying your DNS names and hosting your load balancers in domain accounts makes sense.
+If you have a single service that &ldquo;fronts&rdquo; all your other services then buying your DNS names and hosting your load balancers in domain accounts makes sense.

 On the other hand, if you use a single load balancer to route traffic to many services spread across more than one domain then buying DNS domains and hosting the load balancer in a dedicated domain account or even the network account makes sense.